PyFstat/PyFstat/README.md

 ### Ephemeris installation

-The scripts require a path to ephemeris files in order to use the `lalpulsar.ComputeFstat` module.
-This can either be specified when initialising each search (as one of the arguments), or simply by placing a file `~/.pyfstat.conf` into your home directory which looks like
+The scripts require paths to earth and sun ephemeris files in order to use the `lalpulsar.ComputeFstat` module.
+This should be automatically picked up from the $LALPULSAR_DATADIR environment variable, defaulting to the 00-40-DE421 ephemerides or 00-19-DE421 as a backup.
+Alternatively, these can either be manually specified when initialising each search (as one of the arguments), or simply by placing a file `~/.pyfstat.conf` into your home directory which looks like